 Orthopedic braces stabilize, align, and protect the muscles, joints, and bones in certain parts of the body.
 They're typically most helpful in alleviating pain when recovering from an injury, as they help to correctly position and restrict the movement of injured joints or muscles.

 These braces are useful to treat injuries on a variety of body parts, including the ankles, legs, knees, collarbone, elbows, wrists, and arms.
-Back braces can also be used to promote proper posture and stabilize the abdomen and spine to relieve back pain and in cases of scoliosis.
+Orthopedic back braces can also be used to promote proper posture and stabilize the abdomen and spine to relieve back pain and in cases of scoliosis.

-Orthopedic braces are typically made of nylon and neoprene, which allows them to be flexible, supportive, and breathable.
+Medical supports and braces are typically made of nylon and neoprene, which allows them to be flexible, supportive, and breathable.
 They fasten securely with Velcro and should be appropriately fitted for optimal performance.
-You should always consult your doctor for instructions on using an orthopedic brace to prevent further injury.
+You should always consult your doctor for instructions on using orthopedic support to prevent further injury.

 Kinesiology tape stabilizes and supports your muscles and joints to help with rehabilitation or enhance your body's performance.
-Typically made from a blend of cotton and nylon, the tape differs from athletic tape and orthopedic braces in its flexibility, which mimics the skin's elasticity and allows for a full range of motion.
-It also features a strong adhesive that is capable of staying on for three to five days, even through showers and physical activity.
+Typically made from a blend of cotton and nylon, the tape differs from athletic tape and orthopedic braces in its flexibility, mimicking the skin's elasticity and allowing for a full range of motion.
+It also features a strong adhesive capable of staying on for three to five days, even through showers and physical activity.